 Absence will affect your participation grade.
 For each absence you will lose 10 points for participation.
 Please sign up for the date you would like to be in charge of the author chair activity.
 Your duty may include reading aloud a book in class or leading the discussion

 Each group needs 5 students.
 You will read and record a specified number of children’s books from a variety of genres and the reading record will include the title of the book, author, illustrator, date of publication, and a book award if appropriate.
 A brief summary will be included which will also give the reader an indication of how you would use this book in the classroom.
-The numbers of books to be read and recorded are: 40 Picture books, 5 traditional folklore, and 10 chapter books; (2 Modern fantasy; 2 science fiction; 2 contemporarily realistic fiction; 1 biography; 1 historical fiction; 2 multicultural fiction, and 5 informational picture books.
+The numbers of books to be read and recorded are: 80 Picture books, 20 traditional folklore, and 30 chapter books; (5 Modern fantasy; 5 science fiction; 5 contemporary realistic fiction; 5 biography; 5 historical fiction; 5 multicultural fiction, and 30 informational picture books.
 If your group has 6 students, you need to add 20 picture books to your reading record.

 Chapter books must be selected by authors from a Required Authors List.
 If you have your own preference of authors, please send the names of the authors to the instructor.
 The instructor will examine his/her literature book.
 Summaries of chapter books and book activities should be ½ page in length.

-Please see an example of a reading record on the page 21.
+Please see an example of a reading record on page 21.

 ** You could use your reading record for multiple tasks for this class such as book bag, etc., but you cannot use your literature circle’s book for your reading record assignment.
 You could use another group’s literature circle book for your reading record, however.

-*** This is an individual reading assignment.
-You are not allowed to download books’ summaries from the Internet or other resources.
+*** You are not allowed to download books’ summaries from the Internet or other resources.
 You are only allowed to select two books for each author.
 Do not try to recall from your memory.
 Please read the books that you have haven’t read yet.
-You will lose 700 points if you plagiarize.
+You will lose 800 points if you plagiarize.